 Generalities of a covert scheme were worked out by Colonel F. C. E. Oder, General Schriever's principal satellite program officer.
 He proposed the creation of an interdepartmental coordinating committee representing the Air Force, the State Department, and CIA, that group to be responsible for broad-scale planning, security, public information, and obtaining approval at the President's level.

-In the weeks immediately following, the suggestion of an interdepartmental board of governors dropped from sight.
-Program decisions were made by Bissell for the CIA and Schriever for the Air Force, with considerable assists from Dr. Land, who maintained direct contact with the White House.
+2 made by Bissell for the CIA and Schriever for the Air Force, with considerable assists from Dr. Land, who maintained direct contact with the White House.
 The CIA assumed general control of the covert arrangements, acquiring immediate technical assistance through the assignment of one of Oder's principal aides, Captain R. C. Truax (USN) to the Advanced Research Projects Agency; in actuality, Truax served as Bissell's technical advisor.
-Within CIA, Bissell assumed personal responsibility for keeping Allen Dulles briefed on system progress.
-The technical approach had been defined by April 1958, at which point Dulles, Killian, and Defense Secretary Neil McElroy personally briefed President Eisenhower on the scheme.
+Within CIA, Bissell assumed personal responsibility for keeping Allen Dulles briefed on system pro-The technical approach had been defined by April 1958, at which point Dulles, Killian, and Defense Secretary Neil McElroy personally briefed President Eisenhower on the scheme.
 Eisenhower approved.
 Interestingly enough, the State Department was then engaged in refining a joint British-French-American proposal to create a body of experts to work out the details of a space vehicle inspection plan that would "assure that outer space is used for peaceful purpose only."